-Health professionals work unceasingly to care for the sick, especially during the pandemic.
+Health professionals work unceasingly to care for the sick, as we have particularly appreciated over the past two years through Covid-19.
 Dr Mark Hayden’s day job is in the paediatric cardiac unit of Great Ormond Street Hospital for children.
-But, as well as handling cardiac arrests, he also cares about the future of the children whom he looks after and the medical staff he works with:
+But, as well as handling cardiac arrests, he also cares about the long-term future of both the children whom he looks after and the medical staff alongside him.

-“We are not caring for children if we do not protect the environment and try to minimise the detrimental impacts that climate change will have on children’s health around the world,” says Dr Hayden, the winner of LCC’s top external award at the 2021 AGM.
+“We are not caring for children if we do not protect the environment and try to minimise the detrimental impacts that climate change will have on children’s health around the world.” says Dr Hayden, the winner of LCC’s top external award at our 2021 AGM.

-Mark champions action to address climate change, riding to COP 26 in Glasgow with fellow health workers, and he has spoken out on the damage caused by poor air quality and the urgent need to reduce road danger to cycle users and pedestrians.
+Mark champions action to address climate change, riding to COP26 in Glasgow with fellow health workers, and he has spoken out on the harm caused by poor air quality and the urgent need to reduce road danger to cycle users and pedestrians.

 “My job isn’t just to deal with what is in front of my eyes at work.
 I didn’t do paediatrics to be that blinkered.
-My job is to do everything in my power to protect the planet for my patients,”said Mark, receiving the award.
+My job is to do everything in my power to protect the planet for my patients.”